Skip to main content

 Share on X/Twitter

-• in a separate browser windows, open X/Twitter
+• In a separate browser window, open X/Twitter

-• paste the release name like xPack Project Manager v0.20.8 released
+• Paste the release name such as xPack Project Manager v0.21.4 released

 Analytics